Courses

 Fall or Spring.

-KOREA1101 Elementary Korean I
+KOREA1102 Elementary Korean II

-KOREA1109 Elementary Korean Reading and Writing I
+KOREA1110 Elementary Korean Reading and Writing II

-KOREA2201 Intermediate Korean I
+KOREA2202 Intermediate Korean II

-KOREA2209 Intermediate Korean Reading and Writing I
+KOREA2210 Intermediate Korean Reading and Writing II

-Designed for the Korean heritage students who can understand and speak Korean, but especially need to refine their reading and writing skills.
-Students will acquire concrete knowledge of grammar to use in everyday conversation, will be able to read passages faster, and will minimize their spelling errors in writing, through frequent discussion and composition about Korean culture, society and history.
+Continuation of KOREA 2209.
+Designed for Korean heritage students who can understand and speak Korean, but especially need to refine their reading and writing skills.
+Students will acquire concrete knowledge of grammar to use in everyday conversation, and will minimize their spelling errors in writing, through frequent discussion and composition about Korean culture, society and history.
 They will become confident in reading paragraph-length readings in Korean, be able to write their reflections on the passages that they have read, and speak with ease when participating in the classroom discussions.
 Various projects will enhance students' overall linguistic and intercultural competence.

-KOREA3301 High Intermediate Korean I
+KOREA3302 High Intermediate Korean II

 KOREA3316 Korean Language Across the Curriculum (LAC)